deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 - [Rest Endpoint Handler](../rest-endpoints) (webhook handler)
 - anything else that's needed during request handling

-So in comparison to Falcon Server 2 it's a container that groups all the above things as one package.
+So in comparison to DEITY Middleware 2 it's a container that groups all the above things as one package.

-In Falcon Server 2 it was necessary to add multiple packages to have full coverage of features.
+In DEITY Middleware 2 it was necessary to add multiple packages to have full coverage of features.
 If we consider shop features that will be handled service X (Magento, BigCommerce, CommerceTools etc) the following packages ere required:
 - `@deity/falcon-shop-extension` that provides GraphQL schema for shop features
 - `@deity/falcon-X-api` that provides resolvers and all the calls to service X (implements the shop features)
 - `@deity/falcon-X-endpoints` that provides REST handlers (e.g. webhooks, or callbacks for payments)
-- `@deity/falcon-X-event-handlers` that provides handlers for events in Falcon Server (if such are required)
+- `@deity/falcon-X-event-handlers` that provides handlers for events in DEITY Middleware (if such are required)

-In Falcon Server you need only:
+In DEITY Middleware you need only:
 - `@deity/falcon-shop-extension` that provides GraphQL schema for shop features
 - `@deity/falcon-X-module` that provides implementation of all the required things in one package